rubys/ballroom/README.md

 Ballroom: visualize ballroom dance routines
 ===

-This tool is intended to help me visual dance steps.
+This tool is intended to help me visualize dance steps.
 It very much is a work in progress.

 Works best on Firefox.
 Works (with some occasional flicker) on Chrome and